 The Company considers all short-term, highly liquid investments with original maturities of 90 days or less at acquisition date to be cash equivalents.
-Cash equivalents, which consist of money market accounts, U.S. government agency securities, commercial paper and corporate notes, are stated at fair value.
+Cash equivalents, which consist of money market accounts, commercial paper and corporate notes, are stated at fair value.